makersacademy/async-workshops/callbacks-workshop/README.md

 ### Setup (5 mins)

-Clone the repo to your computer, open `callbacks-workshop/index.html` in your web browser.
+Clone the repo to your computer and open `callbacks-workshop/index.html` in your web browser.
 It should say `hello!` in your browser developer console.
-[More help](run-the-questions.md).
+[More help](run-the-question-code.md).

 ### Demo (15 mins)